wvangeit/Auctioneer/auctioneer/README-FIRST-ALPHA-BETA.txt

 . /auctioneer (to display settings) faults out
 .
 Searching after a scan may never return. /console reloadui after completing your scan.

+(Normal, 10 Dec 2006)
+.
+Askprice not functioning